 variety of situations, and identify strategies needed to reduce deliberate and non-deliberate injuries to self and others.
 2.3.8.PS.5: Determine the effectiveness of laws designed to keep children and adolescents healthy and safe.
 2.3.8.PS.6: Demonstrate strategies to use social media safely, legally, and respectfully.
 2.3.8.PS.7: Evaluate the impact of technology and social media on relationships.

 In this unit students will review common safety hazards that can result in injury or death.
 They will practice risk assessment to assist in making decisions that keep them safe.
 They will analyze how kids can play a role in bullying and stopping bullying and practicing empathy for victims of bullying.
 They will recognize how emotional distress affects many and the effectiveness of establishing a trust support system.
 Practicing personal safety skills can combat bullying and harassment.

-Key Vocabulary: Taboo, unintentional, assertive, reveal, unconscious, extensive, precautions, harassment, digital citizen, abduction Student Learning Objective(s) Review different safety hazards and the injuries that might result.
-Analyzing risks before doing things that might injure you.
-Explain the roles kids play that encourage or discourage bullying.
-Demonstrate respect and empathy for others.
-Identify the importance of communication in terms of dealing with certain emotions.
-Practice child safety skills to use in situations endangering personal safety.
-Unit Enduring Understandings: Assessing risky situations and potential hazards is important to overall safety.
-Practicing safety procedures helps prevent injury.
-Bullying affects everyone involved, even witnesses.
-Assertively confronting this behavior in oneself and others or alerting a trusted adult of bullying are necessary actions.
-Practicing effective child safety rules are effective in dealing with threats to personal safety.
-Active (teacher- directed) participation Teacher Observation/ Feedback Peer Evaluation Self Evaluation Class Discussion Unit Workbook Role Play Written or Oral (skill) Quiz/Test/Exit Slip Worksheet
+Taboo, unintentional, assertive, reveal, unconscious, extensive, precautions, harassment, digital citizen, abduction

+- Review different safety hazards and the injuries that might result. - Analyzing risks before doing things that might injure you. - Explain the roles kids play that encourage or discourage bullying. - Demonstrate respect and empathy for others. - Identify the importance of communication in terms of dealing with certain emotions. - Practice child safety skills to use in situations endangering personal safety.

+- Assessing risky situations and potential hazards is important to overall safety. - Practicing safety procedures helps prevent injury. - Bullying affects everyone involved, even witnesses. - Assertively confronting this behavior in oneself and others or alerting a trusted adult of bullying are necessary actions. - Open communication and developing a trusted support system is beneficial in handling emotional distress. - Practicing effective child safety rules are effective in dealing with threats to personal safety.

+- Active (teacher- directed) participation

+- Teacher Observation/ Feedback

+- Peer Evaluation

+- Self Evaluation

+- Class Discussion

+- Unit Workbook

+- Role Play

+- Written or Oral (skill)

+Quiz/Test/Exit Slip

+- Worksheet